BenjaminLYnov/ToDoList-React-Symfony/README.md

 Dont forget add database with file BDD/node.sql and change BDD config about connection to BDD in file src/Controller/DefaultController.php

-This app is a replica of my ToDoList-React-NodeJS but in version Synfony.
+This app is a replica of my ToDoList-React-NodeJS but in version Symfony.

 There is a video demonstration about this app you can find here : https://github.com/BenjaminLYnov/ToDoList-React-NodeJS/blob/master/Video%20Demonstration.mp4